isabella232/vcs-realtime-sdk-android-demo/README.md

 ## Running the application server locally

 For development purposes the demo application server may be run locally to provide access to a test system.
 See [Running application locally](https://github.com/ATOS-VIRTUAL-CARE/vcs-realtime-sdk-web-demo#running-application-locally) for instructions.
-The application server address to be configured in the mobile client will be the localhost's Wi-Fi IP address and the port the application server is listening on.
+The application server address to be configured in the mobile client will be the localhost's IP address and the port the application server is listening on.
 Also, "http://" must prefix the address when not using TLS.
 Example address: http://192.168.1.232:3001

 ## Configuration